 THERE’S NO ‘I’ IN TEAM, BUT THERE IS IN VISION.
 TWO, ACTUALLY.
 AND USUALLY, THE ‘I’ IN VISION IS RESERVED AS THE RESPONSIBILITY OF THE POINT LEADER.

 That’s why many organizations never reach their potential.
 Vision is somehow relegated to one person.
 This limits everything and everyone, because vision cannot be sustained through one person only.
 It must be embraced and carried forward by everyone on the team.
 Perhaps that’s why vision has not one ‘I’, but two – one for you and one for me.

 If your vision is currently outpacing your resources – you may be on the right track.

-Today, we will discuss how the vision of your church can stick to more and more people when it’s shared as a team responsibility.
+Consider how the vision of your organization can stick to more and more people when it’s shared as a team responsibility.
 VISION, AFTER ALL, IS A TEAM SPORT.

 1. Vision casters are vision carriers.
 Vision carriers are vision casters.